 SeaTac’s Department of Community and Economic Development was formed in early 2011 to create a one-stop permitting center, increase the level of service and assist in the facilitation of economic development by creating a more cohesive approach to real estate development and job creation.
 The new Department is comprised of three divisions: Economic Development, Planning, and Building Services.

 The Economic Development Division strives to create and retain jobs and increase the city’s tax base to help improve the quality of life and enhance the community.
-Aleksandr Yeremeyev, the Economic Development Strategist, works with the city’s current and potential businesses and developers to create a city with a well-balanced economic base.
+Aleksandr Yeremeyev, the Economic Development Manager, works with the city’s current and potential businesses and developers to create a city with a well-balanced economic base.